A-Hoenig/Project-One/README2.md

 #### The Home Page

-The home page serves as the landing page and aims to impress the visitor with a striking studio portrait image that fills tehe screen as much as possible on a minimal interface.
-The bold white text instantly informs the visitor what the ppurpose of the site is.
+The home page serves as the landing page and aims to impress the visitor with a striking studio portrait image that fills the screen on a minimal interface.
+The bold white text instantly informs the visitor what the purpose of the site is.

 ![Home page image](assets/readme-images/screenshot-home.jpg)